gnaaruag/port-blog/src/content/blog/experimenting-with-kolmogorov-arnold-networks.md

 ---
 title: 'Experimenting with Kolmogorov-Arnold Networks'
-description: 'Writing about little experimentation with KANs'
+description: 'A post detailing what KANs are and about the classifiers i wrote in it.'
 pubDate: 'Jun 16 2024'
 heroImage: '/kan.png'
 ---